Breaking fast: UW Health workers reflect on fasting on the job

 Arber Pirkuqi, a pharmacy technician who started at UW Health just six months ago, says he didn't know how many Muslims worked with him and was surprised to see employees from all departments coming together to break their fast.
 "They make me so happy because I feel like I'm home," Pirkuqi says.

-Dr. Nazeef emphasizes fasting never sacrifices their work.
+Dr. Nazeef emphasizes that fasting never means sacrificing their work.
 She adds, "We are physicians, we are providers, we are nurses, we are in healthcare, and we will continue to provide quality healthcare, along with what we practice in Ramadan."